Rangga2077/Pro_Trial/README.md

 1. launch the app.
 2. Open the **Developer Tools** in Electron (Ctrl+Shift+I or Cmd+Option+I).
 3. Check the **Console** tab.
-   - ✅ Look for: `WebSocket Connected`.
+   - OK Look for: `WebSocket Connected`.
-   - ❌ If you see errors, failing to connect to `ws://localhost:8000/ws/ws`.
+   - No OK If you see errors, failing to connect to `ws://localhost:8000/ws/ws`.

 #### B. Visual Pipeline Verification
 The backend sends processed frames to the frontend via WebSocket.